Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Here `np.isnan(x)` returns a boolean array of the same shape as `x` that is `True` if the corresponding element is `nan` and `False` otherwise.

-Note that for this kind of use-case, the actual shape of `a[mask]` is irrelevant.
+Note that for this kind of use case, the actual shape of `a[mask]` is irrelevant.
 The important thing is that it is some subset of `a`, which is then assigned to, mutating only those elements of `a`.